Chapter 10

 I idly thumbed through the items Laura had left.
 “Like the van I suppose?
 It’s different to other cars.”

 I shifted my attention from the groceries to Wilbur.
 Seated near the kitchen bench, watching me like a hawk, his expression was unreadable.
-“What about long trips?”
+“What about inter-city?”
 I said.
-“A van like that would take forever to deliver interstate.”
+“Long trips?”

 “What powers them all?
 Has Peak Oil hit yet?”

 “Long ago.
-Most transport is powered by electricity in one form or another, either directly like urban rail or indirectly via batteries such as for most cars, though a few, especially the larger or longer-haul vehicles, use hydrogen fuel cells where practical, otherwise petrol.”
+Most transport is now powered by electricity in one form or another, either directly like urban rail, or indirectly via batteries, such as for most cars—although a few, especially the larger or longer-haul vehicles, use hydrogen fuel cells where practical, otherwise petrol.”

 “So all the petrol hasn’t gone?”

-“Diminished but not gone.
-And used rarely for transport.
-Mostly it’s used for making products harder to find large-scale substitutes for, like plastics, fertilizers, by-products like kerosene.”
+“No but it’s certainly diminished.
+And not much used for transport—instead mostly to make products harder to find large-scale substitutes for, like plastics, fertilizers, and by-products like kerosene.”

 “You wouldn’t.
-But there is plenty of solar and wind energy in use – in appropriate locations.
-Wind turbines are too noisy to have much place in urban design, so they, like solar thermal plants and panels, have been set up in strategic rural locations.
-But there’s still plenty of solar technology all over the city – you just wouldn’t notice it.”
+But there is plenty of solar and wind energy in use—in appropriate locations.
+Wind turbines are too noisy to have much place in urban design, so they, like solar farms and thermal plants, have been set up in strategic rural locations.
+Mind you, there’s still plenty of solar technology all over the city—you just wouldn’t notice it.”

 “Why not?
 How could it be hidden?”